-Milwaukee, WI may not have a desert climate, but residents can still use the methods associated with xeriscaping to save money and design their gardens.
+Milwaukee may not have a desert climate, but you can still use the methods associated with xeriscaping to save money and design your garden.
 Xeriscaping is great for those who prefer low-maintenance gardens.
-In fact, Milwaukee’s weather patterns actually allow for xeriscaping as an easier way to keep sustained landscaping year round.

 Xeriscaping, or xeriscape landscaping, is a form of landscaping for areas that are susceptible to drought or where water conservation is crucial.
 The word xeriscaping comes from the Greek word xeros, which means “dry,” so it essentially means dry landscape.

-Don't think you are only limited to using plants that thrive in desert climates.
+Don’t think you are only limited to using plants that thrive in desert climates.
 Xeriscaping allows those who aren’t in desert climates to use a wide variety of plants, but also relies on smart tactics to conserve water.
-Xeriscaping saves you money and also helps to ensure your plants aren’t overwater.
+Xeriscaping saves you money and also helps to ensure your plants aren’t overwatered.
 Overwatering plants kills them as easily as underwatering.

-1. Reduce Size of Lawn Grass Area
+1. Reduce the Size of Your Lawn Grass Area

 Grass is an offender against water conservation, so reducing the size of your lawn is a top tip for xeriscaping.
 How can you reduce your lawn size?

 Another option is to simply replace your grass with a type that demands less water.
 An example is tall fescue grass.
 Before you switch grass types, ensure that it grows well in your area.
+Tall fescue, for example, is one of the best grass seeds for Wisconsin.

 2. Use Native Plants